kubernetes/website/docs/admin/etcd.md

    1. wait until it is healthy (healthy means that you can write some data to it)
    1. stop this etcd
-   The important thing here is that those etcd will not list on the default etcd port.
-They are hardcoded to listen on ports which the apiserver is not configured to connect to, which means that apiserver won’t be able to connect to those etcd's and no new data will be written in the meantime.
+   The important thing here is that those etcd will not listen on the default etcd port.
+They are hardcoded to listen on ports which the apiserver is not configured to connect to, which means that apiserver won’t be able to connect to those etcd's.
+Assuming no other client goes out of its way to try to connect and write to this obscure port, no new data will be written during this period.
 1. If the desired api to use is v3 and detected on is v2, do the offline migration from v2 to v3 data format.
    For that we are using two tools: